Takis Nikoloudis: Later years

 On 11 May 1980, his goal against Panathinaikos at Karaiskakis Stadium shaped the final 1–0 which gave Olympiacos his first professional title, sent Olympiacos to a play-off match for the championship.
 In the match which took place at Volos, the red and whites won with 2–0 against Aris and won their first professional title, as well.
 With Olympiacos, he won 3 straight championships and 1 Cup including a domestic double in 1981.

 In the summer of 1982, the return of Zlatko Čajkovski to AEK Athens' bench was combined with the return of Nikoloudis to the club.
+His return became official on 25 July, when he was acquired from Olympiacos alonside his teammate, Christos Arvanitis for a total fee of 12 million drachmas.
 However, he was a shadow of his former self from his first spell at the club.
 In June 1983, before the end of the season, he left to Canada to briefly play for Inter-Montréal in the 1983 Canadian Professional Soccer League, but the club folded midway through the season, due to heavy financial losses.
-Upon his return to Greece, one month later and with AEK having won the Greek Cup, his role at the team was decreased and he eventually left in December.
-He was transferred to Apollon Kalamarias, where he played for a year.
-In Apollon he played alongside his brother, Grigoris and the two of them contributed in keeping the team in the first division.
+Upon his return to Greece, one month later and with AEK having won the Greek Cup, his role at the team was decreased.

+He eventually was transferred to Apollon Kalamarias on 9 December 1983 for 1 million drachmas.
+In Apollon he played for a season alongside his brother, Grigoris and the two of them contributed in keeping the team in the first division.
 Afterwards, Nikoloudis competed with Levadiakos in the second division until the summer of 1986, when he retired as a footballer.